damons/Damon-Sicore/README.md

-# Damon-Sicore
-This is Damon Sicore.
+This is Damon Sicore's resume.